eclipsesource/tabris-js-docs/docs/3.0/widget-basics.md

 ---
 # Widget Basics

-In the context of Tabris.js a widget is an native UI element that can be freely arranged, composed and configured in application code.
+In the context of Tabris.js a widget is a native UI element that can be freely arranged, composed and configured in application code.
 In JavaScript these elements are represented by subclasses of `tabris.Widget`.

 ## Hello World